-The Code includes requirements regarding the use, expenditure and investment of bond proceeds and the timely payment of certain investment earnings to the Treasury of the United States, which must continue to be satisfied by AMP and the Participants after the issuance of the Series 2016A Bonds in order that interest on the Series 2016A Bonds not be included in gross income for federal income tax purposes.
-The failure to meet these requirements by AMP or the Participants may cause interest on the Series 2016A Bonds to be included in gross income for federal income tax purposes retroactive to their date of issuance.
-AMP has covenanted to comply, and each Participant has covenanted to comply, with the requirements of the Code in order to maintain the exclusion from gross income of interest on the Series 2016A Bonds for federal income tax purposes.
-In the opinion of Norton Rose Fulbright US LLP, Federal Tax Counsel ("Federal Tax Counsel"), subject to continuing compliance by AMP and the Participants with the tax covenants referred to above, based on existing law, interest on the Series 2016A Bonds will not be includable in gross income for federal income tax purposes.
-Interest on the Series 2016A Bonds will not be an item of tax preference for purposes of the federal individual or corporate alternative minimum tax.
-Interest on the Series 2016A Bonds owned by a corporation will be included in the computation of the alternative minimum tax on corporations imposed by the Code.
-The Code contains other provisions that could result in tax consequences, upon which Federal Tax Counsel renders no opinion, as a result of ownership of such Series 2016A Bonds or the inclusion in certain computations (including, without limitation, those related to the corporate alternative minimum tax) of interest that is excluded from gross income.
-No opinion is expressed as to the effect of any change to any document pertaining to the Series 2016A Bonds or of any action taken where such change is made or action is taken or not taken without the approval of Federal Tax Counsel or in reliance upon the advice of counsel other than Federal Tax Counsel with respect to the exclusion from gross income of the interest on the Series 2016A Bonds for federal income tax purposes.
+The Code includes requirements regarding the use, expenditure and investment of bond proceeds and the timely payment of certain investment earnings to the Treasury of the United States, which must continue to be satisfied by AMP and the Participants after the issuance of the Series 2020A Bonds in order that interest on the Series 2020A Bonds not be includable in gross income for federal income tax purposes.
+The failure to meet these requirements by AMP or the Participants may cause interest on the Series 2020A Bonds to be includable in gross income for federal income tax purposes retroactive the date of issuance of the Series 2020A Bonds.
+AMP and each Participant has covenanted that it will comply with the requirements of the Code in order to maintain the exclusion from gross income of interest on the Series 2020A Bonds for federal income tax purposes.

+In the opinion of Norton Rose Fulbright US LLP, Federal Tax Counsel ("Federal Tax Counsel"), assuming continuing compliance by AMP and the Participants with the tax covenants referred to above, under current law, interest on the Series 2020A Bonds will not be includable in the gross income of the owners of the Series 2020A Bonds for federal income tax purposes.
+No opinion is expressed as to the effect of any change to any document pertaining to the Series 2020A Bonds or of any action taken or not taken where such change is made or action is taken or not taken without the approval of Federal Tax Counsel or in reliance upon the advice of counsel other than Federal Tax Counsel with respect to the exclusion from gross income of the interest on the Series 2020A Bonds for federal income tax purposes.
+Interest on the Bonds will not be an item of tax preference for purposes of the federal alternative minimum tax under the Code.

+The Code contains other provisions that could result in tax consequences, upon which Federal Tax Counsel renders no opinion, as a result of ownership of such Series 2020A Bonds or the inclusion in certain computations of interest that is excluded from gross income.